Information Technology Schools in Kentucky

 This public school has an average net price of $9,244.
 97% of the teachers are full time.
 Grads earn an average early-career salary of $32,800 after earning their degree at this institution.

-The student to faculty ratio is 15 to 1.
 Of all the teachers who work at the school, 60% are considered full time.
+The student loan default rate is 6.40% which is lower than average.
 Of all the students who attend this school, 97% get financial aid.

 Of all the teachers who work at the school, 100% are considered full time.
 Students enjoy a student to faculty ratio of 17 to 1.
 98% of students get financical aid.